Efficient search of active inference policy spaces using k-means: Introduction

 There have been numerous efforts to address this limitation \cite{CHAMPION2022295}, including the exploration of tree search methods \cite{Fountasetal2020, whiteley2010efficient} and various methods of policy pruning \cite{da2020active}.
 Our contribution in this paper combines pruning with the use of vector space embeddings \cite{riesen2009graph} to create a structured policy representation in which qualitatively similar policies are proximal to one another.
 This representation can be exploited to conduct a fast search over representative points in the space, followed by a more thorough search in the neighborhood of the most promising candidate, yielding a hierarchical scheme for policy search related to ideas in hierarchical reinforcement learning \cite{DBLP:journals/corr/abs-2011-06335}.

 The remainder of this paper is structured as follows: first, we briefly review the standard representation and selection of policies in POMDP active inference.
 We then give an overview of vector space embeddings, and consider how embedding strategies similar to those used in the domain of natural language may be applied to policies.
 We then consider how representative points in the space can be selected.
 Finally, we discuss experimental results in which we apply our technique to an active inference graph-traversal problem.
-In this domain, we demonstrate accuracy comparable to exhaustive policy search with drastically lower time complexity.
+In this domain, we show that it is possible to achieve accuracy comparable to exhaustive policy search with drastically lower time complexity.